 CalPERS provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
 Benefits are based on years of service credit, a benefit factor and the member's final compensation.
 Members hired on or before December 31, 2012, with five years of total service are eligible to retire at age 50 with statutorily reduced benefits.
-Members hired on or after January 1, 2013, with five years of total service are eligible for non-duty disability benefits after five years of service.
+Members hired on or after January 1, 2013, with five years of total service are eligible to retire at age 52 with statutorily reduced benefits.
+All members are eligible for non-duty disability benefits after five years of service.
 The Basic Death Benefit is paid to any member's beneficiary if the member dies while actively employed.
 An employee's eligible survivor may receive the 1957 Survivor Benefit if the member dies while actively employed, is at least age 50 (or 52 for members hired on or after January 1, 2013), and has at least five years of credited service.
 The cost of living adjustments for each plan are applied as specified by the Public Employees' Retirement Law.

-The CalPERS provisions and benefits in effect at June 30, 2018, are summarized as follows:
+The CalPERS provisions and benefits in effect at June 30, 2019, are summarized as follows:

-School Employer Pool (CalPERS) Hire date On or before On or after December 31, 2012 January 1, 2013 Benefit formula 2% at 55 2% at 62 Benefit vesting schedule 5 years of service 5 years of service Benefit payments Monthly for life Monthly for life Retirement age 55 62 Monthly benefits as a precentage of eligible compensation 1.1% - 2.5% 1.0% - 2.5% Required employee contribution rate 7.00% 6.50% Required employer contribution rate 15.531% 15.531%
+School Employer Pool (CalPERS) On or before On or aft Hire date December 31, 2012 January 1, 2013 Benefit formula 2% at 55 2% at 62 Benefit vesting schedule 5 years of service 5 years of service Benefit payments Monthly for life Monthly for life Retirement age 55 62 Monthly benefits as a percentage of eligible compensation 1.1% - 2.5% 1.0% - 2.5% Required employee contribution rate 7.00% 7.00% Required employer contribution rate 18.062% 18.062%